PapaCharlie9/insane-limits/README.md

 0. **auto_hide_sections**

-  _true_ - when creating a new section, it will be hidden by default
+  _True_ - when creating a new section, it will be hidden by default

-  _false_ - when creating a new section, it will not be hidden
+  _False_ - when creating a new section, it will not be hidden

 0. **twitter_reset_defaults**

-  _true_ - resets the Twitter's **access_token**, and **access_token_secret** back to default values
+  _True_ - resets the Twitter's **access_token**, and **access_token_secret** back to default values

 0. **twitter_setup**

-  _true_ - initiates the Twitter configuration, it will show a link that you have to visit to get the verification PIN
+  _True_ - initiates the Twitter configuration, it will show a link that you have to visit to get the verification PIN

 0. **twitter_verifier_pin**